catalyst/moodle-auth_basic/README.md

- Go to "Site Administration > Plugins > Authentication > Basic Authentication > Master Password" to generate Master Password Click on "Regenerate" button with you want to choose another password.
+ Go to "Site Administration > Plugins > Authentication > Basic Authentication > Master Password" to generate Master Password Click on "Regenerate Password" button with you want to choose another password.
- Enter the white list IP Addresses.
-You cannot log in LMS if you IP address is not in the list.
+ Click on "Save Password" button to create new master password.

  Template to use with curl: